 - In a medium-sized mixing bowl, whisk together flour, salt, baking powder, and baking soda.

-In another medium-sized mixing bowl, mix butter, sugar, dulce de leche, vanilla extract, and bananas.
+- In another medium-sized mixing bowl, mix butter, sugar, light brown sugar, vanilla extract, and bananas.
 It is normal if you can still see tiny butter pieces.
 They will melt when the cookies bake.

-- Add the dry ingredients a little at a time until just combined.
+- Add the dry ingredients to the wet ingredients a little at a time until just combined.